 Like tonight.
 For a moment I was carried away.

 We had our drinks on the terrace above the rocks.
-The moon came out late, a full moon; that’s why we had our drinks on the terrace in the first place.
-Because of the full moon.
+The moon came out, a full moon; that’s why we had our drinks on the terrace in the first place.
+To watch the full moon.

 Peter suggested after the second glass of white wine, “Shall we walk to the rocks Melanie?”

-I could not walk down the rocks on my high heels.
+I should have thought that the water would be cold.
+Plus, I can not walk down the rocks on my high heels.

-“Let me help you Melanie,” he said, Peter and his voice is so warm and melodic I could not resist.
+“Let me help you Melanie,” he said, Peter – and his voice, so warm and melodic – I can not resist.

-“Yes,” I have agreed to let my long dress fall off and I have agreed to follow him in the water.
-Then I realised it was deep, and I panicked.
+“Yes,” I let my long dress fall off my body on the rocks.
+I followed him in the water.
+When I realized it was deep, I panicked.

 “Don’t worry Melanie, I am here”.
-Next, he was standing on a rock with his hands extended towards me helping me to float while staying aloof, instructing me how to swim in his steady voice.
+Next, he was standing on a rock with his hands extended towards me helping me to float, instructing me how to swim in his steady voice.